schematical/schematical-properties-opperations/README.md

 4. Presnet to the lenders
 5. Work with title company to complete the deal
 6. On completion of the deal
-	..a.
+	a.
 Notify other departments
-	..b.
-If a rehab hand off  the property to Construction/Maintaince ..c.
+	b.
+If a rehab hand off  the property to Construction/Maintaince
+	c.
 If no rehab hand off the property to managment